MegEngine/OMNet/README.md

 You need to download the pretrained checkpoint and run:

 ```
-python3 evaluate.py --model_dir=./experiments/experiment_omnet --restore_file=./experiments/experiment_omnet/model_best.pth --only_weights
+python3 evaluate.py --model_dir=./experiments/experiment_omnet --restore_file=./experiments/experiment_omnet/val_model_best.pth --only_weights
 ```

 This model weight is for TS data with Gaussian noise.
-Note that the performance is a little bit worse than our Pytorch imlementation.
+Note that the performance is a little bit worse than our Pytorch implementation.

 ## Pretrained model